 For very much more about free hours, see Free Early Education.

 Standing orders: calculated by us, regularly reviewed & setup by you

 The monthly standing order amount calculated by us is the average monthly charge that you will incur over the year.
-The actual invoices will always be more or less than the standing order.
-You don't have to do anything about these variations as they will average out over the year and should be covered by the standing order.

 A standing order is an instruction that you setup with your bank, often online, and must be for the amount advised by us.
 You should set your standing order for payment on the 1st of the month allowing for the time it takes to credit our account.
 It is important to quote your account reference on all payments.

 The way we calculate the standing order is to predict what your total annual fees will be and divide the total by twelve (or as relevant).
 We incorporate all premiums, discounts and, where applicable, free early education and voucher payments.
 We will advise you of the amount that is required.